falcosecurity/falco/proposals/20200909-userpsace-deployment.md

 ### kilt-cfn
 A aws lambda written in go that receives fragments of template to transform.
 Does not need any permissions.
 Will execute instructions in the provided `kilt.cfg` file.
-Can only interpret directives under `deploy`
+Can only interpret directives under `build`

 ### kilt-k8s-webhook
 A webservice to be deployed to accept admission controller webhooks.
-Applies only `deploy` directives.
+Applies only `build` directives.
 The service will run under k8s and will be deployed via YAML.

 ### kilt-k8s-exec
 A CLI that uses local kubectl to instrument containers.
-Will only interpret `patch` directives
+Will only interpret `runtime` directives

 ## To be decided
 * config format - is [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) fine?